Engraving of Hartley

 Primary Literature

-Listed are the two most commonly available editions of the Observations on Man, both of which have been reprinted in paperback.
-Because the text of all editions is the same, citations in this article are to volume and proposition, rather than to page in any given edition.
-Users of the one-volume 1791 edition should note that the propositions are numbered consecutively throughout, so that proposition 1 in volume 2 of the 1749 edition is proposition 101.
-Readers referring to the 1775 abridgement should note that the propositions included in that volume are numbered consecutively in that volume, and hence do not correspond to the other editions.
+Listed are the two most commonly available editions of the Observations on Man, both of which have been reprinted in paperback and are available online.
+Because the text of all editions is the same, citations are to volume and proposition, rather than to page.
+Users of the one-volume 1791 edition should note that the propositions are numbered consecutively throughout.
+The 1749 edition has 99 propositions in volume 1; proposition 1 in volume 2 of that edition is proposition 100 in the 1791 edition.
+Readers referring to the 1775 abridgment should note that the propositions included in that volume are numbered consecutively in that volume, and hence do not correspond to the other editions.

 • 1749.
 Observations on Man, his Frame, his Duty, and his Expectations, 2 vols., Bath and London: Samuel Richardson.